Timor-Leste

 Key development challenges

-Timor-Leste is a lower-income country and the smallest economy in Southeast Asia.
-In 2021, Timor-Leste’s GDP was $3.6 billion, representing 0.11% of Southeast Asia’s regional GDP.
-With a population of 1.3 million, Timor-Leste’s per capita GDP of $2,700 is the third-lowest in Southeast Asia.
+Timor-Leste is a lower middle-income country and the smallest economy in Southeast Asia.
+In 2022, Timor-Leste’s GDP was $3.2 billion, representing 0.09% of Southeast Asia’s regional GDP.
+With a population of 1.34 million, Timor-Leste’s per capita GDP of $2,400 is the fourth-lowest in Southeast Asia.

 Timor-Leste faced decades of civil war before achieving independence in 2002.
-From 2007 to 2016, the country experienced high levels of economic growth, driven by a dramatic scaling up of government expenditures financed by drawdowns from the Petroleum Fund, the country’s sovereign wealth fund.
-This was, however, punctuated by back-to-back recessions in 2017–18 and again in 2020 with the pandemic.
-Nonetheless, non-oil GDP, the Timorese government’s preferred measure, grew by 1.5% in 2021, supported by public spending and rebounding private consumption.
-The country faces a critical economic transition as new revenues from active oil and gas fields dry up, leaving the government and non-oil economy dependent on unsustainable drawdowns from the Petroleum Fund.
+From 2007 to 2016, the country experienced high economic growth, driven by a dramatic scaling up of government expenditures financed by drawdowns from the Petroleum Fund, the country’s sovereign wealth fund.
+This was, however, punctuated by back-to-back recessions in 2017–18 and again in 2020.
+Nonetheless, non-oil GDP, the Timorese government’s preferred measure, grew by 3.3% in 2022, supported by public spending and rebounding private consumption.
+The country faces a critical economic transition as revenues from active oil and gas fields dry up.

 • Timor-Leste